 Is a dog your best friend?
 If so, the Rover app is always looking dog sitters and walkers.
 Hanging out at the dog park or just going for a jaunt around the neighborhood—what better way to spend a summer day?
 Plus you get to choose your own gigs.
 Win-win.

-Although HireMyMom charges a quarterly fee of $29.95 for job seekers, in return its posts are not culled from other job sites and instead feature ads from employers who have specifically gone to the site looking for help.
+Although HireMyMom charges a quarterly fee of $29.95 for job seekers, you are getting direct links with employers who have gone to the site looking for help.
 The site features a variety of work-from-home jobs, from virtual assistant, to freelance writing and editing, to social media.

 Know of any other summer jobs for teachers?
 Come and share in our WeAreTeachers Chat group on Facebook.